viluong/dev_tweet/readme.md

 Nice to meet you!
 We use this test at CubiCasa to evaluate all full-stack developer applicants before interviews.
 We hope you'll have fun with this assignment.

-Your task is to build a simple web app that communicates with Twitter API and logs info about each search.
+Your task is to build a simple Flask + Vue app that communicates with Twitter API and logs info about each search.

 ## How to complete the task